vault12/zax-dashboard/README.md

 ## Build

 Run `npm run dist` to build the project.
-The build artifacts will be stored in the `docs/` directory, which serves as a root for **Github Pages**.
+The build artifacts will be stored in the `docs/` directory, which serves as a root for [Github Pages](https://vault12.github.io/zax-dashboard/).

 ## License